-Tuesday 25 July 2017
+Tuesday, 25 July 2017

-LOW-SUGAR CHERRY & COCONUT MACAROONS, An Indulgence
+LOW-SUGAR CHERRY & COCONUT MACAROONS, A lower-sugar, lower-fat, flour-free gluten-free Indulgence

-At the Royal Opera House in London, these gorgeous coconut macaroons were made in industrial quantities for posh gatherings.
+At the Royal Opera House in London, these gorgeous coconut macaroons were often made in industrial quantities for posh gatherings.

 Indescribably yummy lower-sugar Cherry Coconut Macarons